anconaesselmann/ClassesAndTests/README.md

 #Classes and Tests (beta)

-####A file creator and test runner for PSR-0 name-spaced class and test files
+####A smart-template-based file creator and test runner for PSR-0 name-spaced class and test files
-(For now Smart Templates supplied are for php and phpUnit)

 ###Features
 ####File Creation
+* File creation is governed by "Smart Templates."
+Variables set in the settings file get read, manipulated by a command defined in a `.variables` file, and inserted into a template.
+  Smart templates for projects using php in conjuction with phpUnit are provided.

+  *(Templates for other languages might be added in future versions but could be created by the user for now.)*

 * Create new PSR-0 namespaced classes and their corresponding tests with the help of "smart templates".
   Type `,`, `n` to open the file creation panel and enter the new file name.
 Folders are created automatically.
   ![alt text](/images/demo_01_create_class_and_test.gif "Demo of simultaneous Class and Test creation")